ukhealthcamp/ukhealthcamp.github.io/events/2022/index.md

 Unfortunately, we are not going to be able to provide a crèche/childcare this year.
 We appreciate this may have an impact on those with caring responsibilities who would like to attend.

 If this affects you and your ability to attend please email <us@ukhealthcamp.com>

+## Cloakroom

+We are planning to run a small cloakroom (free) which will be staffed at the beginning and end of the day.
+Belongings are left entirely at your own risk.

+If you need something from the cloakroom just find an organiser or camp maker and they'll help you out.

 ## Dress Code